 What is Italy's political crisis all about?

-Italy looks set to have an interim government before fresh elections, in a political crisis which pits Eurosceptic populists - winners of the March election - against pro-EU establishment politicians.
+Italy is embroiled in a power struggle between Eurosceptic populists - winners of the March election - and pro-EU establishment politicians.

+It took weeks of negotiations for a populist coalition to take shape, but the president has controversially vetoed it, so Italy is now back to square one.

+Now the country faces an interim government - not yet in office - before fresh elections.

 President Sergio Mattarella's rejection of the populists' choice for finance minister - Prof Paolo Savona - exposed tensions over the euro.
 The 81-year-old economist had advocated a "Plan B" for Italy to exit the euro.

+The anti-establishment populists - the Five Star Movement (M5S) and the League - were enraged by President Mattarella's veto.

 The new prime minister-designate, Carlo Cottarelli, is an International Monetary Fund (IMF) veteran close to Brussels technocrats, solidly pro-euro and pro-austerity.
-He is known in Italy as "Mr Spending Review".
+He is known in Italy as "Mr Spending Review" and "Mr Scissors".

 How does it rate on the scale of Italian crises?